 If you test in an on-premises deployment, you might miss errors that would be seen online.

 Make sure that you use the correct artifacts for Docker to set up the correct Dynamics 365 Business Central version number.
 Use the function

 Also make sure that you refresh the Docker instance each time you want to submit.
-If you haven't run your Docker script to refresh for months, then you are on a much older build.
+If you haven't run your Docker script to refresh for months, then you are on an older build.

 Use the correct data when you test your app

 When we validate apps, we use the base CRONUS demo data.
-This of course is there for some countries and you don't have to do anything additional to receive that demo data.
-However, for countries that are empty and don't include demo data, you must import the CRONUS evaluation demo data.
+This is there for some countries/regions and you don't have to do anything additional to receive that demo data.
+However, for countries/regions that are empty and don't include demo data, you must import the CRONUS evaluation demo data.
 Not the International CRONUS data, the evaluation demo data.
-We do not use custom data and we do not use any other data.
+We don't use custom data and we don't use any other data.
 We always use the base evaluation demo data.
-To get this same data (if you don't have it by default), you follow these instructions:
+To get this same data (if you don't have it by default), you must follow these instructions: